Post-Baccalaureate Early Assurance Pathway

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.

-- Early Assurance Undergraduate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the October meeting.
-Candidates will receive an admission decision within two weeks.
+- Early Assurance Post-Baccalaureate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the March meeting using academic data available in January.
+Candidates will receive an admission decision within approximately three weeks.

 In support of public health recommendations related to COVID-19, NEOMED has established work from home practices until at least March 27th.
 In person and telephone service will not be available.
 Please email our admissions staff directly with questions: